SAMTOMINDUSTRYS/stex2-blog/README.md

     * The `_staged_objects[user_id]` overwrites the `_objects[user_id]` and `_object_version[user_id]` is incremented
 * `update_user` exits the `with` block, closing the UoW context (calling `uow.rollback` automatically, but there is nothing to rollback)

 It took some refining but it did indeed work!
-I changed the `add_users` and `add_stocks` functions on the `Exchange` (called from `main.py`) to set up a UoW, stage the new objects and commit them to storage.
-Similarly the application could check a user or transaction ID by setting up a UoW and querying the Repository.

-I want to note that unlike the Cosmic Python book, I kept the Repository and UoW definitions next to each-other.
-As collaborating objects they are very tightly coupled, indeed the relationship between a Repository and a UoW in my experience so far seems to be a direct 1:1 mapping.
-So it seemed only natural they should live close together given they'll likely change together.

-To quote an earlier commit message:
+When the `uow` is instantiated by a service, it creates a new `GenericMemoryRepository` and specifies a prefix to be added to all the keys (for the `_objects` dict and so on), meaning the the `GenericMemoryRepository` can be used by any model in our domain (`Stocks` and `Users`) without worrying about key clases.
+These functions are all overkill as we'll likely migrate to some other means to persist storage, but it was important for me to see how a Repostory and UoW would work, even if just to abstract a Python list out of `main.py` or the `Exchange` class to an interface.

-> Feels like a lot of effort to manage a dictionary but I trust we'll get payoff in the future...
+While this worked, it felt like a lot of effort to manage a dictionary.

 The main thing that sticks from the three books I have read so far is the principle of inverting dependencies.